 Symbolic play begins at the pre-symbolic or presentational level – known as functional play – when children begin to use objects out of their context (e.g. use an empty spoon for “eating”)

-However, some early hints of symbolism during play might be visible at this age range.
+However, some early hints of symbolic play might be visible at this age range.
 Examples might be:

 - A child making ‘banging’ noises when knocking objects together (the use of the voice as a symbol).